christinerose/gibbr.org/blog/dns_loc_rr/index.md

 > High-precision LOC RR information could be used to plan a penetration of physical security, leading to potential denial-of-machine attacks.
 To avoid any appearance of suggesting this method to potential attackers, we declined the opportunity to name this RR "ICBM"[0].

-- They have extremely limitted real-world usage for pratical purposes. trying to implement a visual traceroute would just not be possible, as no routers or networks have LOC records.
+- They have extremely limitted real-world usage for practical purposes. trying to implement a visual traceroute would just not be possible, as no routers or networks have LOC records.

 > CloudFlare handles millions of DNS records; of those just 743 are LOCs[2].